 - Batch cook.
 This goes hand in hand with batch cooking.
-Recently I was preparing a slow cooker cottage pie for dinner and decided to add lots more vegetables and make a nice mix up for tortillas for lunches for the following few days.
+Recently I was preparing a slow cooker cottage pie for dinner and decided to add lots more vegetables and make a nice mix up for simple tortillas for lunches for the following few days.
 This allowed me to cut down on our spends, use less money on gas to cook food and also have leftovers on hand to make up tasty, wholesome lunches in just minutes.

 - Down brand in the supermarket.
 We love brands in our home but sometimes trying something different has great results.
 Instead of buying branded staples we typically buy the supermarket basic staples and add our own seasonings, herbs and spices.
 This can make a big saving across a week’s food shop.

 - Change your supermarket.
 I love to visit lots of different supermarkets.
 I wouldn’t say I was loyal to any particular supermarket.
 Sometimes I’ll get a Sainsburys delivery, other times I’ll pick up a Tesco click & collect grocery order.
 Recently I’ve started shopping at Lidl more because it’s just down the road from my house.
 Change it up!
 Try a discounter supermarket.
 Visit Home Bargains.
 Check out the cooking ingredients in Poundland next time you’re passing.
 You’ll be surprised what you’re overpaying for.